Website Impact Justice

 - Ability to identify academic, professional, and personal needs/strengths in participants and team members

 - Ability to work well independently and with a team

-- Highly developed time management skills and acute attention to detail
+- Highly developed time management skills, project management skills, and acute attention to detail

-- Ability to organize information for individual members and participants, monitor progress and troubleshoot as needed
+- Ability to organize information for individual members and participants, monitoring progress, and troubleshoot needs

 - Ability to work well with remote staff